damien-meere/full_stack_milestone/README.md

 ### Product Management
 As discussed in the [Admin & Product Management](#admin-&-product-management) section, it's essential that site Admins be able to create, edit/update and delete products as required.
 As highlighted in the [Introduction](#introduction), the Django dashboard facilitates all requisite interactions with the site's data structures, including the Product objects themselves.
 The interface for operations on product objects is discussed in detail in the [Product](#product) section.
-However Superusers also have the option of creating, editing and deleting products from the site itself.
+However, Superusers also have the option of creating, editing and deleting products from the site itself.

 In order to create a new product, superusers have are presented with a 'Product Management' option within the menu for their 'My Account' button.
 This is only accessible to designated Superusers.
 This page presents the user with an empty form with all fields required to create a new Product object. the fields are discussed in detail in the [Product](#product) section.
 Once the form is